pulzze/autoflow-documentation/docs/ids/action-string-replace-leading/tooltip.md

-This Action returns new string that Replaces all leading occurrences of 'pattern' by 'replacement' of match in string.
+Replaces all leading occurrences of a pattern in a string